xynehq/jaf/docs/model-providers.md

 const config: RunConfig<MyContext> = {
   agentRegistry,
   modelProvider,
-  modelOverride: 'claude-3-sonnet',  // Override all agent model settings
+  modelOverride: 'claude-3-sonnet',  // Fallback if the agent does not specify a model
   maxTurns: 10,
   // ... other config
 };